Skip to main content

 Result

-The pallet uses risc0-verifier crate to deserialize the proof and public inputs and then verify them.
+The pallet uses risc0-verifier crate to verify them.
 The pallet's duties are summarized in the following code snippet:

 assert!(risc0_verifier::verify(vk, &proof, &pubs).is_ok());